lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/service-node-rpc-calls.md

 * Uint64 Contribution.amount

-> The amount of $OXEN in atomic units the contributor has staked.
+> The amount of $LOZZAX in atomic units the contributor has staked.

 * Uint64 Contribution.reserved

-> The amount of $OXEN in atomic units the contributor has reserved and must fulfill to completely contribute their part to the service node.
+> The amount of $LOZZAX in atomic units the contributor has reserved and must fulfill to completely contribute their part to the service node.
 Amount is equal to reserved once the contributor has fully contributed their part.

 * String Contribution.address

-> The $OXEN address that funds must come from to fulfill the contribution requirement.
+> The $LOZZAX address that funds must come from to fulfill the contribution requirement.

 * Uint64 total\_contributed

-> The total $OXEN currently contributed going towards the staking requirement.
+> The total $LOZZAX currently contributed going towards the staking requirement.

 * Uint64 total\_reserved

-> The total $OXEN that has been reserved by all contributors.
-The remaining $OXEN is open for other contributors to increase their stake towards the service node.
+> The total $LOZZAX that has been reserved by all contributors.
+The remaining $LOZZAX is open for other contributors to increase their stake towards the service node.

 * Uint64 portions\_for\_operator

-> The operator cut expressed as a value from 0 -&gt; STAKING\_PORTIONS \(defined in oxen/src/cryptonote\_config.h\) which is the fee taken from the service node reward and given to the operator address before rewards are distributed to the contributors.
+> The operator cut expressed as a value from 0 -&gt; STAKING\_PORTIONS \(defined in lozzax/src/cryptonote\_config.h\) which is the fee taken from the service node reward and given to the operator address before rewards are distributed to the contributors.

 * Uint64 operator\_address